 Short papers should be no more than 15-20 minutes in length with 10-15 minutes for questions.
 Please submit a 300 word abstract.
-Short papers are likely to reflect work in progress, innovations or other developments.
+Short papers are likely to reflect recently completed projects, innovations or other developments (a poster would be the preferred format for a project currently in progress).
 A key requirement is that the paper has a clear focus.
 In a 15-minute presentation it will be inappropriate (and difficult) to try and present the “whole” project.
 Instead, presenters need to draw out and focus on key areas.
 Chairs of the parallel sessions will keep strictly to time to ensure these sessions do not overrun.

 Long papers (45 minutes)

 Long papers should be 30-35 minutes in length with 10-15 minutes for questions.
 Please submit a 500 word abstract.
 Long papers will typically be based on completed and evaluated research or a more in-depth investigation.
 They may be reporting on projects (local, national or international) which focus on research, development, dissemination or evaluation.